Skip to main content

 The process of creating, broadcasting, and tracking a transaction looks something like the following:

-1. Calculate the recipient account address, following the instructions above
+1. Calculate the recipient account address, following the instructions above.

-3. Sign the transaction using the principal's private key
+3. Sign the transaction using the principal's private key.

-4. Send the transaction to a full node
+4. Send the transaction to a full node.

-5. The full node gossips the transaction to the network
+5. The full node gossips the transaction to the network.

-8. Check the transaction status with a full node and see that it was applied
+8. Check the transaction status with a full node and see that it was applied.

 Construction

-Assuming you have the required information, creating a transaction is quite straightforward and can be accomplished with a few lines of code.
+Assuming that you have the required information, creating a transaction is quite straightforward and can be accomplished with a few lines of code.

 Estimating and Setting Fees